Publicity & Marketing Assistant

 Thanks for checking me out.

-I'm Ally, a voracious writer/reader, copy editor, project manager, and content creator.
-I used these skills for four years to run a freelance marketing and content strategy business, before stepping into a project management role at a content marketing agency.
+I'm Ally; voracious writer, relentless questioner, researcher, and strategist.
+For the past five years I've utilized said skills while running a freelance email marketing and content strategy business, and then in a project management role at a content marketing agency.

 Read more below, and please let me know if you have any questions.